 Doctoral researchers may be contracted by their School to undertake teaching duties.
 All doctoral research students teaching on modules that require them to mark assessments are required to attend a University or College Assessment and Feedback workshop and/or to complete the 'University Certificate of Special Study: Supporting Learning in HE'.
-This must be done prior to the first assignment that requires marking and feedback.
+This must be done prior to the first assessment that requires marking and feedback.

-If you are asked to undertake teaching, or are interested in taking on teaching duties, in the first instance please liaise with your Director of Studies and relevant Head of School.
+If you are asked to undertake teaching, or are interested in taking on teaching duties, in the first instance please liaise with your Director of Studies.